bacarrdy/blacklist_checker/README.md

 blacklist_checker
 =================

-Simple bash script to check whether if single IP addresses or subnets are blacklisted or not.
+Bash script to check whether your ips are blacklisted.
-Made by www.vpsnet.lt
+Made by www.vpsnet.com

-This simple script can check subnets (from file sub) to see if they are blacklisted in a blacklist (from file list)
+This simple script can check subnets (from file subnets) to see if they are blacklisted in a blacklist (from file list)

+You need to check variables in blcheck.sh file and configure them by your requirements.

 Just add subnets in file sub like this: